 Other iOS 12 highlights include Screen Time for keeping better tabs on your app usage, smarter search in photos and the ability to schedule Do Not Disturb mode.

-But I'm most excited to try Siri Shortcuts, an app that will let you accomplish multiple tasks (including those using third-party apps) with a single phrase.
+But I'm most excited by Siri Shortcuts, an app that will let you accomplish multiple tasks (including those using third-party apps) with a single phrase.
 For instance, saying "I’m going home" could turn on your Nest thermostat, text "I’m coming home" to a loved one and open up the Maps app to provide directions.
-This app wasn't available to test on our iPhone Xs, but stay tuned for an update.
-And check out our full review of iOS 12.

 Gigabit LTE and Dual-SIM